poisonednumber/Scanner-map/README.md

 Stores hashed API keys used by SDRTrunk/TrunkRecorder to authenticate with the `/api/call-upload` endpoint.
 Generate the hash using `GenApiKey.js`.

-## 📡 Configuring SDRTrunk / TrunkRecorder
+## 📡 Configuring SDRTrunk / TrunkRecorder / rdio-scanner

-Configure your radio software to send call recordings and metadata to the Scanner Map bot.
+Configure your radio software (SDRTrunk, TrunkRecorder, or rdio-scanner) to send call recordings and metadata to the Scanner Map bot.

-### RdioScanner Endpoint
+### RdioScanner Compatible Endpoint

 The endpoint URL is: `http://<YOUR_SERVER_IP_OR_DOMAIN>:<BOT_PORT>/api/call-upload`